remnrem/luna-doc/docs/luna/args.md

  -edfid
 ```

-In general, we advise equating the EDF filenames with IDs is better,
+In general, equating EDF filenames with IDs is better,
 as this tends to encourage better alignment between the other files
 associated with that individual/recording.